-I am a Reader in Health Informatics at the MRC Health eResearch Centre for North England (www.herc.ac.uk), University of Manchester.
+I am Professor of Health Informatics at the MRC Health eResearch Centre for North England (www.herc.ac.uk), University of Manchester.

 My background is in Computer Science and Artificial Intelligence.
 After completing my PhD I worked at the Department of Medical Informatics of the Academic Medical Center in Amsterdam, the Netherlands.
 Currently I have co-authored over 100 scientific publications in health informatics, artificial intelligence, and epidemiology.